 Filament is sold in widths of 1.75 or 2.85 mm (Source: MatterHackers)

 Once the PLA is processed, the plastic is granulated and sold as a raw material.
 In the production of PLA filament, filament manufacturers first mix these PLA pellets with other substances.
-These additives typically enhance the final product’s properties, such as a different color, heat resistance, or strength.
+These additives typically enhance the final product’s properties, such as thermal properties, color, or strength.

 The new mixture is then loaded into a special filament extruder that melts the grains and then cools them in a stringed form at a precise diameter (usually 1.75 or 2.85 mm).
 Finally, the stringed plastic is wrapped around a spool, packaged, and shipped around the world.

-When PLA is used in contexts other than filament manufacturing, the process is very similar, except that the precise form varies depending on the intended end product.
+When PLA is used in contexts other than filament manufacturing, the process is very similar, except that the final forming depends on the intended end product.

 Back to Contents